 The Austrian payments landscape is similar to the German one.
 Other than online banking (credit transfers), direct debits are also quite popular, and should be offered depending on the business model.
 Card payments are constantly increasing at a rate of close to ten percent every year, which makes it essential to offer as a payment option.

-No local entity is required in France, although (as is the case with most Eurozone countries) an EU entity is mandatory.
-Adyen offers a direct connection to the CB network, which results in higher authorization rates.
+No local entity is required for local acquiring in France, although (as is the case with most Eurozone countries), a E.U. entity is mandatory.

 Due to its openness to cross-border payments and size, we recommend businesses considering Europe, enter Germany first.